ojmakke/YANNI/README.md

-# GNUNets
+# YANNI
-The GNU Neural Network Library, created by Omar J Makke Pleased to announce version 0.0.3
+Yet Another Neural Network Implementation, created by Omar J Makke

+The project is renamed to YANNI, originally it was "GNUNets".
+This is to avoid confusion with the amazing GNU Nets for distributed networking.

+Pleased to announce version 0.0.3

 You can simply use include the header files under activation, network, and parts.